pquiring/javaforce/readme.txt

 JavaForce Ant tasks:
 --------------------
-get-ffmpeg-win64-bin : Download ffmpeg libraries for Win64
-get-ffmpeg-win64-src : Download ffmpeg sources for Win64 (to build native loader) ffmpeg-win64 versions 5.1.2 , 6.1.2 , 7.0.2, 7.1.0 are available (you must edit versions.properties)
+get-ffmpeg-win64-bin : Download ffmpeg libraries for Win64 (ant may fail to extract zip) get-ffmpeg-win64-src : Download ffmpeg sources for Win64 (to build native loader) (ant may fail to extract zip) ffmpeg-win64 versions 5.1.2 , 6.1.2 , 7.0.2, 7.1.0, 8.1.1 are available (you must edit versions.properties)
 jre-all : pre-link JRE with all modules jre-base : pre-link JRE with minimal modules for console apps/services jre-base-desktop : pre-link JRE with desktop support